Tristan da Cunha: 21st century

-On 23 May 2001, the islands were hit by an extratropical cyclone that generated winds up to 120 mph.
-A number of structures were severely damaged, and numerous cattle were killed, prompting emergency aid provided by the British government.
+On 21 May 2001, the islands were hit by an extratropical cyclone that generated winds up to 120 mph.
+Several structures were severely damaged, and numerous cattle were killed, prompting emergency aid provided by the British government.

-In 2005, the islands were given a United Kingdom post code (TDCU 1ZZ), to make it easier for the residents to order goods online.
+In 2005 the islands were given a United Kingdom post code (TDCU 1ZZ), to make it easier for the residents to order goods online.

 On 13 February 2008, a fire destroyed the island's four power generators and fish canning factory, severely disrupting the economy.
 On 14 March 2008, new generators were installed and power restored, and a new factory opened in July 2009.
-While the replacement factory was built, M/V Kelso came to the island as a factory ship.
+While the replacement factory was being built, came to the island as a factory ship.
 The St. Helena, Ascension, and Tristan da Cunha Constitution Order 2009 reorganized Tristan da Cunha as a constituent of the new British Overseas Territory of Saint Helena, Ascension and Tristan da Cunha, giving Tristan and Ascension equal status with Saint Helena.

 On 16 March 2011, the freighter ran aground on Nightingale Island, spilling tons of heavy fuel oil into the ocean.
 The resulting oil slick threatened the island's population of rockhopper penguins.
 Nightingale Island has no fresh water, so the penguins were transported to Tristan da Cunha for cleaning.